 When USCIS implements premium processing for the EB-2 national interest waiver petitions, the cost will be $2,500, as well.
 This, of course, is in addition to the $700 filing fee for Form I-140.

 Authorization for premium processing

 This is a much longer time compared to the 15 calendar days afforded by EB-1A premium processing.
-But it is certainly better than 18 months or more.
+But it is certainly better than the current EB2 NIW processing time of 18 months or more.

 Your guess is as good as mine

 But who knows when the EB2 NIW premium processing program will be implemented by USCIS.
 Also, many are wondering if USCIS will allow for previously filed petitions to be upgraded.

 Can these EB-2 NIW cases be removed from that large pile that many of us imagine that they are festering in and get processed within 45 days?
 If you have filed a national interest waiver green card petition, or you plan to, you may want to consult with an immigration attorney near you to find out the latest on premium processing.

 Photo by Ksenia Chernaya from Pexels

 If you believe that you have to have a Ph.D. or at least a master’s degree to be eligible for an EB-2 second preference green card with a national interest waiver (NIW), you may be pleasantly surprised.
 Not everyone whose endeavors have substantial merit and national importance to the USA have that educational background.

 In reality, the United States Citizenship and Immigration Service (USCIS) provides the following standard: “You may be eligible for an employment-based, second preference visa if you are a member of the professions holding an advanced degree or its equivalent, or a foreign national who has exceptional ability.”